qduaty/lazyclicker/README.md

 ## Current status
 The app installs itself for startup and provides a menu option for uninstall.
 Single click on the tray icon triggers windows rearrangement.
-Alternatively, a configuration option allows to schedule windows auto-arrangement every second.
+Alternatively, a menu option allows to schedule windows auto-arrangement every second.
 ## Prerequisities
 - Windows 11 (may work on 10 but was not tested)